 For more information on open access, funder compliance, discounts and waivers please refer to the BMJ Author Hub open access page.

 Articles submitted to BMJ Health & Care Informatics are subject to peer review.
-The journal operates single blind peer review whereby the names of the reviewers are hidden from the author; this is the traditional method of reviewing and is the most common.
-For more information on what to expect during the peer review process please refer to BMJ Author Hub – your papers journey.
+The journal operates single blind peer review whereby the names of the reviewers are hidden from the author; usually two external reviewer reports are obtained before an Original research or Review article is accepted for publication.
+Manuscripts authored by a member of a journal’s editorial team are independently peer reviewed; an editor will have no input or influence on the peer review process or publication decision for their own article.
+For more information on what to expect during the peer review process please refer to BMJ Author Hub – your paper’s journey.

 BMJ requests that all reviewers adhere to a set of basic principles and standards during the peer-review process in research publication; these are based on the COPE Ethical Guidelines for Peer Reviewers.
 Please refer to our peer review terms and conditions policy page.